Top Maintenance Tips to Keep Your Generator Ready Year-Round

 - Store cords in a dry, covered area when not in use.

-This is especially important in humid Central Georgia weather.
+This is especially important in humid areas.

 6. Store Your Generator Properly